aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentvisitor/visitbookmarkstart/_index.md

 ---
 title: DocumentVisitor.VisitBookmarkStart
 second_title: Aspose.Words for .NET API Reference
-description: Called when a start of a bookmark is encountered in the document in C#
+description: DocumentVisitor method.
+Called when a start of a bookmark is encountered in the document in C#
 type: docs
 weight: 50
 url: /net/aspose.words/documentvisitor/visitbookmarkstart/